Conflux-Chain/conflux-documentation/docs/espace/tutorials/scaffoldCfx/scaffold.md

 The repository contains two main sections.
 The first section is for hardhat.
 - You can adjust your smart contract solidity files in /conflux-scaffold/packages/hardhat/contracts
 - For example, the current sample solidity file is "YourContract.sol"
 - Start up your blockchain for testing purposes.
-We do this to easily create accounts and interact with the smart contract without deploying it on testnet (i.e. RPC limits) and Conflux Espace (i.e. gas fees)
+We do this to easily create accounts and interact with the smart contract without deploying it on testnet (i.e. RPC limits) and Conflux eSpace (i.e. gas fees)

 ```bash
 yarn chain